cchen17/machine-learning_house-prices/README.md

 **Modeling_Elasticnet** -- Choosing optimal alpha and rho hyperparameters for balancing Ridge/Lasso regularization algorithms using train/test modeling

 ### Model stacking and train/test comparison:

+**Stacking_FinalFeatures_Run1_WithXGB** -- Stacking model for Run 1, where a 24% XGBoost, 36% Gradient Boost, 20% Random Forest, and 20% linear stacked model was found to be best against the test set

 **Stacking_FinalFeatures_Run2** -- Stacking model for Run 2, which suggested an optimal balance of 40% gradient, 35% random forest, and 25% linear model (0% Ridge)